 1. The basis for selecting subjects

-It is essential to take note of the numerical IB MYP grades stated as recommended minimum levels of achievement in Year 10 courses.
-Students must choose their Higher Level subjects wisely and ensure that they possess the necessary academic foundations to study a subject at a Higher Level.
+It is essential to take note of the benchmarks or minimum levels of achievement required in Year 10 courses.
+Additionally, students ought to choose their Higher Level subjects carefully, ensuring that they possess the necessary academic foundations to study a subject at a Higher Level.

 The range of Diploma subjects offered at the College gives students the opportunity to pursue their particular interests at levels appropriate to their ability.